DeepTriangle: A Deep Learning Approach to Loss Reserving: Data and Model Architecture

-We utilize gated recurrent units (GRU) (Chung et al. 2014), which is a type of recurrent neural network (RNN) building block that is appropriate for sequential data.
-A graphical representation of a GRU is shown in Figure \ref{fig:gru}, and the associated equations are as follows:
+For handling the time series of paid losses and claims outstanding, we utilize gated recurrent units (GRU) \citep{chung2014empirical}, which is a type of recurrent neural network (RNN) building block that is appropriate for sequential data.
+A graphical representation of a GRU is shown in Figure \ref{fig:gru}, and the associated equations are as follows\footnote{Note the use of angle brackets to index position in a sequence rather than layers in a feedforward neural network as in Section \ref{prelim}.}:

 Here, \(h^{<t>}\) and \(x^{<t>}\) represent the activation and input values, respectively, at time \(t\), and \(\sigma\) denotes the logistic sigmoid function defined as